 The earlier you raise a concern, the easier it will be to take effective action.
 You should first raise your concern with your immediate Supervisor or Manager (obviously, this will depend on the seriousness and sensitivity of the matter, and who is suspected of the wrongdoing).
-Alternatively, you may also raise concerns with your Director.
+Alternatively, you may also raise concerns with your Head of Service or Director.
 Concerns that involve financial malpractice should always be raised with Officers within the Assurance Group.